 The EarthLab Innovation Grants Program seeks to engage a broad group of UW faculty and employees with PI status in the co-definition of transdisciplinary research, scholarship and creative activity related to our most pressing environmental challenges.
 We’re looking for risky, cool ideas with impact and the ability to motivate change.

-Through this program, we hope to realize the following outcomes: 1) an increase in capacity across the UW for innovations in the application of transdisciplinary scholarship; 2) deepened engagement with diverse community partners (e.g., practitioners, policy makers, community groups outside of UW), and 3) funded research projects that address co-defined problems from multiple perspectives and that are designed to generate knowledge that is both usable and used.
+Through this program, we hope to realize the following outcomes: 1) an increase in capacity across the UW for innovations in the application of transdisciplinary scholarship; 2) deepened engagement with diverse community partners (e.g., practitioners, policy makers, tribes, community groups outside of UW), and 3) funded research projects that address co-defined problems from multiple perspectives and that are designed to generate knowledge that is both usable and used.